Date: 31st Jan 2019

 I have a look at the list of tour dates, and see a city I didn't know he was playing.
 Nottingham.
 Nottingham, on January 31st.
 Which is tonight.
 The ticket website I bought a Sheffield ticket from didn't have this one listed.
 I frantically start searching up tickets and find a different site selling them, so of course I bought one and printed it off at work.
 I was completely split over this.
 If I'd known he was playing my city, I probably wouldn't have gone to Sheffield, but looking back I'm extremely happy that I went both times.

 First off, I didn't have to get the train after work.
 I could go home and get all dressed up and not look like horse shit.
 I have a wander down to the venue, again a venue I haven't been to before.
 This is another 200-person capacity one.
 Drinks are the cheapest I've ever seen them, so I get myself sorted out in the beverage department and have a look round the place.
-I go straight to the merch booth and buy a Noise Pollution shirt, as I didn't get to buy one yesterday.
-The guy selling it to me was chuffed, bless him.
+I make a beeline for the merch booth and buy a Noise Pollution shirt, as I didn't get to buy one yesterday.
+The guy selling it to me looked chuffed.
 I made sure to tell him how fucking great he and the band were last night.

 In yesterday's write-up, I made note of how the stage was merely a step.
 Here, there was no stage.
 The only thing separating you from the band playing were a line of small amps, with a pillar of large amps on either side.
 That means whomever is playing on my side of the stage (it was Loki) will be subjected to me going hog wild right in front of their face.
 May the Lord have mercy on them.